Onsemi forecasts weak fourth quarter on slowing demand for electric vehicles

-Its shares fell 4.4% in trading before the bell as the Arizona-based company supplies chips that go into drive trains of electric cars, as well as those that help with driver-assistance systems like cameras and sensors.
+Its shares fell 4.4 per cent in trading before the bell as the Arizona-based company supplies chips that go into drive trains of electric cars, as well as those that help with driver-assistance systems like cameras and sensors.

 The company, whose clients include European automaker Volkswagen, forecast revenue in the range of $1.95 billion to $2.05 billion, compared to analysts' average estimate of $2.18 billion, according to LSEG data. headtopics.com